Chuck Grassley

-At old, Grassley is the oldest sitting United States senator, the longest-serving Republican in congressional history, and the sixth-longest-serving U.S. senator in history.
-He served as president pro tempore emeritus of the Senate from 2021 to 2025.
-During his four decades in the Senate, Grassley has chaired the Senate Finance Committee, the Senate Narcotics Caucus, the Senate Judiciary Committee, and the Senate Aging Committee.
+Grassley is one of the longest-serving elected politicians in U.S. history, having consistently held elected office since 1959.
+At old, he is the oldest sitting United States senator, the longest-serving Republican in congressional history, and the sixth-longest-serving U.S. senator in history.
+He served as president pro tempore emeritus of the Senate from 2021 to 2025 before returning as president pro tempore.